All Products

 • The exclusiveEndPrimaryKey parameter specifies the end primary key.
 Regardless of whether a row that contains the end primary key exists, the row of data is not returned.

 The rows in a data table are sorted in ascending order based on primary key values.
-The range that is used to read data is a left-closed and right-open interval.
-If data is read in the forward direction, the rows whose primary key values are greater than or equal to the start primary key value but smaller than the end primary key value are returned.
+The range that is used to read data is a left-closed, right-open interval.
+If data is read in the forward direction, the rows whose primary key values are greater than or equal to the start primary key value but less than the end primary key value are returned.

 exclusiveEndPrimaryKey